KYOTO Central Kyoto Explore Japan's rich history and cultural traditions in the heart of Kyoto

 The huge palace complex is comprised of five main buildings, all with numerous chambers.
 You can peek your head into these and see the impressive screen paintings by famed artists Kano Tanyu and Naonobu.
 The grounds contain a spectacular example of a traditional Japanese landscape garden as well as an ornamental plum orchard and many maples that turn brilliant hues in autumn.

-Kyoto Gosho, or the Imperial Palace, is the former residence of the Japanese imperial family.
+Kyoto Gosho is the former residence of the Japanese imperial family.
 It has been vacant since 1868 when the capital moved from Kyoto to Tokyo.

-The palace you see today is surrounded by a high wall on all sides and has structures that embody the architecture of different periods throughout the city's history.
+The palace you see today is surrounded by a high wall on all sides and within its grounds the historic architecture of Kyoto can be seen.

 Guided tours and access to the interiors of the buildings can be applied for at the Imperial Household Office inside the Imperial Palace Park, or directly in front of the palace buildings.

-The Imperial Palace and the Sento Gosho palace grounds are both located within the grounds of Kyoto Gyoen which was once filled with the villas of the aristocracy before they moved to Tokyo.
+The Imperial Palace and the Sento Gosho palace grounds are both located within the grounds of Kyoto Gyoen.

-Sento Gosho is a park within a park.
-During the Edo period (1603-1867), emperors came here to relax.
+During the Edo period (1603-1867), emperors came to Sento Gosho to relax.
 Only two buildings remain, but the garden is splendid in its own right.
 It features a walled garden dotted with serene ponds.
 Well-trodden pathways meander past magnificent trees and an array of impressive plants and flowers.
 Sento Gosho is accessible only by guided tour.
 You can apply for the tour in front of the palace.

 The Kyoto State Guest House is also open to the public and is to the east of the Gosho.

 Kyoto Gyoen has some good flora to see.
-A plum grove blooms in early March and a grove of weeping cherry trees bloom a bit later in the spring.
+A plum grove blooms in early March and a grove of weeping cherry trees bloom a bit earlier in the spring.

 Dating back to the sixth century, Shimogamo-jinja Shrine is one of Japan's oldest and most important shrines and is a designated UNESCO World Heritage site.
 Together with Kamigamo-jinja Shrine , it is one-half of the pair of Kamo Shrines built to protect Kyoto from evil.